neuralpain/qbactivator/README.md

 - v12 - Basic
 - v18 & v19 - Pro Multistore

-> **Note** Keys will be updated as soon as they are made available and will be published in the following release to keep up the functionality of this activator.
+> **Note** Keys are updated as soon as they are made available and will be published in the following release to keep up the functionality of this activator.

 > **Warning** `qbactivator` was designed to work with only a single version of QuickBooks POS installed.
 If there are multiple versions installed, the activator will throw an error at your face (if only literally); otherwise, unexpected results may occur.
 Uninstall all other versions of QuickBooks POS before running this activator.

 ## Building from source

-Download the repository, extract and open in your preferred WSL terminal.
-Run the command below.
+Download the repository, extract and open in your preferred WSL terminal and run the following one-liner below.

 ``` bash
 chmod +x ./build.sh && ./build.sh -i
 ```

-The build script requires the `zip` package to be installed for archivingthe compiled script.
+The build script requires the `zip` package to be installed for archiving the compiled script.
 You should get this response if successful.

 ```
 Build complete.